-Avoid “quizzing” your loved one or asking, “Don’t you remember?”
-Instead, provide opportunities to share parts of their life’s story.
+4. Avoid “quizzing” your loved one.
+Instead, give opportunities to share parts of their life story.

-Memory books can also be used to answer any repetitive questions your loved one may ask.
-For example, if they frequently ask “When are we going home?” prompt them to find the answer on Location Information.
-You can add, “It says that you live here now!
-You have a nice room.“
+5. Memory books can also be used to answer any repetitive questions your loved one may ask.
+For example, if they frequently ask, “When are we going home?” prompt them to open the memory book and find the answer under Location Information.

 How to Format a Memory Book

 1. Include photos whenever possible.
-Include short captions as needed.
+Add short captions as needed.